// Check capacity

 When you provide a key to a hashtable, it passes this key to the hash function.
 This hash function uses some sort of hashing algorithm to transform this key into an index.
 This index is actually an array index.
 It is a position in the underlying array of the hashtable.
 This is how a key identifies a specific position (or location) inside the hashtable structure.

-So you provide a key to the hashtable, and this key identifies an specific location inside the hastable, then, the hashtable takes the input value that you provided, and stores this value in the location identified by the input key that you provided.
+Therefore, you provide a key to the hashtable, and this key identifies a specific location inside the hashtable, then, the hashtable takes the input value that you provided, and stores this value in the location identified by this input key.
 You could say that the key maps to the value stored in the hashtable.
 You find the value, by using the key that identifies the location where the value is stored.
 The Figure 11.2 presents this process visually.

 11.2.2 Hashtables in Zig

-The Zig Standard Library provides different implementations of a hashtable, like the struct HashMap.
-Each implementation have it’s own cons and pros, which we will discuss later on, and all of them are available through the std.hash_map module.
+The Zig Standard Library provides different implementations of a hashtable.
+Each implementation have its own cons and pros, which we will discuss later on, and all of them are available through the std.hash_map

-This AutoHashMap() function is essentially a “create a hashtable object that uses the default settings” type of function.
-It chooses a context object, and, therefore, a hash function implementation, automatically for you.
-This function receives two data types as input, the first data type is the data type of the keys that will be used in this hashtable, while the second data type is the data type of that data that will be stored inside the hashtable, that is, the data type of the values to be stored.
+function is essentially a “create a hashtable object that uses the default settings” type of function.
+It automatically chooses a context object, and, therefore, a hash function implementation, for you.
+This function receives two data types as input, the first input is the data type of the keys that will be used in this hashtable, while the second input is the data type of the data that will be stored inside the hashtable, that is, the data type of the values to be stored.

 const std = @import("std");